AdenWhitworth/checkmate_Front-End/README.md

 # Checkmate Front-End

 Welcome to the **Checkmate Front-End**!
-This repository contains the code for the web-based user interface, allowing players to challenge friends, chat during matches, track their rankings, and hone their skills against various AI-powered bots.
-The project integrates seamlessly with the back-end to provide real-time multiplayer chess gameplay.
+This repository contains the code for the web-based user interface, enabling players to challenge friends, chat during matches, track their rankings, solve over 3,000 interactive puzzles, and hone their skills against AI-powered bots.
+The project integrates seamlessly with the back-end to deliver real-time multiplayer chess gameplay and an engaging, feature-rich experience for chess enthusiasts of all levels.

 ## Table of Contents
 - [Overview](#overview)